xvrqt/scrawl/README.md

 }
 ```

-If you want to open a one off editor with settings, see the **Builder** section below.

 If you want to open a one off editor without using settings, see the **Functions** section below.

 ### Settings

 #### Editor
 You can set a preferred text editor for the user.
-Otherwise, $VISUAL, $EDITOR or "textpad.exe" or "vi" is used as a fallback if none is set.
+Otherwise, $VISUAL, $EDITOR or "textpad.exe"/"vi" is used as a fallback if none is set.
 ```rust
 let output = Editor::new().editor("vim").edit()?;
 ```